 - North Carolina’s four-year cohort high school graduation rate increased to 87.6 percent with the class of 2020, up from 86.5% for the 2018-2019 school year.

-- Around 73% of the state’s 2,523 public schools met or exceeded their expectations for student progress on state exams.
+- In 2019, around 73% of the state’s 2,523 public schools met or exceeded their expectations for student progress on state exams.

 - The percentage of schools earning “A” and “B” grades increased from 35.6% in 2017-18 to 37.3% last school year.

 - An estimated 1.469 million attend one of NC’s 2,461 traditional public schools; an estimated 114,057 attend charter schools.

 - 20% of the state’s students attend charter schools, private schools or are homeschooled instead of attending a traditional public school.
 This is a decline from the 2008-09 school year, when approximately 90 percent of North Carolina’s students were attending a traditional public school.
 Many public school advocates believe this decline is due to the coordinated push for privatization and increased funding for charters and vouchers.

 - Grading the States Privatization Score (Schott Foundation) in 2018: NC ranks 48th overall, 47th by voucher policy and 45th by charter policy.
 Overall grades were assigned based on the extent of privatized school choice in the form of vouchers, neo-vouchers and charter schools, as well as the quality of the state’s laws that promoted accountability, oversight, transparency and civil rights.